 As we detailed in our recent proposal for a “citizens’ monetary dividend“, helicopter money would be legal in the Eurozone, assuming that it would be designed and implemented in compliance with the following criteria:

-• The single purpose of CMD is to ensure that the ECB meets its inflation target (although the policy entails other positive side-effects)
+- The single purpose of the citizens dividend is to ensure that the ECB meets its inflation target (although the policy entails other positive side-effects on the fiscal side)

 Eric Lonergan said: “The ECB clearly has the knowledge, resources and capacity to design a citizens’ programme in a way that is compliant with its mandate.
 The ECB should take leadership in this exercise before populists do it.”